ornao/pp4/README.md

 - name: CharField()
 - capacity: IntegerField()
 - description: TextField()
-- (price_per_night: DecimalField()) -- To be incorporated as a future feauture
+- (price_per_night: DecimalField()) -- To be incorporated as a future feature
-- (availibility: BooleanField() if available for booking dates) -- To be incorporated as a future feauture
+- (availibility: BooleanField() if available for booking dates) -- To be incorporated as a future feature

 ### Bookings model
 This contains: